-First, to braise chicken, either cook chicken whole, or cut into 6 parts, (2 legs, 2 wings, 2 breast).
+First, to braise chicken, either cook chicken whole or cut into 6 parts, (2 legs, 2 wings, 2 breast).
 Place in pot with 3 tbsp. extra virgin olive oil, 1 tbsp fine ground black pepper, 1 sprig of rosemary, and 1 liter of spring water.
-Bring to a boil, then allow to cook, (total cooking time: About 30-45 minutes, or until blood no longer emerges from center when pierced).
+Bring to a boil, then allow to cook, (total cooking time: About 30-45 minutes, (or until blood no longer emerges from center when pierced).
 Set aside.
 Pour off liquid from boil, and combine kale, 1/2 red onion, and 2 cloves garlic in pot.
 Bring to a boil.
-Cooking time: About 20 minutes.
+Cooking time: About 30 minutes.
 When cooked, greens should be an olive green color.
-Remove from heat, separate liquid from kale, and combine it with brown rice.
+Remove from heat, separate liquid from kale, and add liquid to brown rice.
 Cook rice until done.
-Cooking time: about 30 minutes.
+Cooking time: about 35 minutes.
 Rice should not be mushy.
 When brown rice is cooked, you will see small white flecks throughout.
-This is the center, the bran contained within the rice grain, which is removed in white rice.
+This is the bran contained within the center of the rice grain.
+Note, it is removed in white rice.
 Dice the remaining 1/2 of red onion, and mix with rice.

-Notes: Cooking rice: 1 cup rice to 2 cups water, or liquid.
+- Cooking rice: 1 cup rice to 2 cups water or liquid.

 Benefits of Red Onions

-To retain the beneficial enzymes, it is best to consume red onions raw, or lightly cooked; either crushed, or chopped.
-Onions generally contain Quercetin, an anti-inflammatory enzyme that prevents tumor growth, and removes toxins from the body, in addition to keeping blood glucose levels low.
+To retain the beneficial enzymes, it is best to consume red onions raw or lightly cooked; either crushed or chopped.
+Onions generally contain Quercetin, an anti-inflammatory enzyme that prevents tumor growth, and removes toxins from the body.
+In addition, it keeps blood glucose levels low.
 Anthocyanins are flavonoids which color the red skin of these onions and other purplish foods.
 They are also an anti-oxidant that suppresses cancer cells’ ability to further develop by inhibiting Angiogenesis, (the growth of new blood vessels that feed cancer cells).
 Lastly, Allicin, a compound found in garlic and onions, combats bacteria, fungus, and viruses.
 Chopping or crushing releases this enzyme.

 The Truth About Cancer.
 (07/18/2017).
 “Health Benefits of Red Onions: Four Ways Red Onions Reduce your Cancer Risk.” [https://thetruthaboutcancer.com/health-benefits-red-onion/]